 New England had more than a dozen prison camps.
 In Massachusetts, prisoners were held in Boston when they arrived.
 Wounded POWs went to hospitals and anti-Nazis went to Fort Devens.
 Others went to Camp McKay, Westover Field, Camp Edwards on Cape Cod and Camp Andrews and Fort Strong in Boston Harbor.

 Secret Reeducation Camp

 The War Department sent the most brutal, dedicated Nazis to a maximum security prison in Oklahoma.
 And then the Department’s Special Projects Division set up three secret reeducation camps in Rhode Island – at Forts Kearny, Getty and Wetherill.
 Their aim: to prepare German POWs to rebuild their country as a democracy.
 They also wanted to persuade them to break from Nazi beliefs.

 The War Department chose anti-Nazi prisoners to create “intellectual diversions” for German POWs.
 They then called the project the “Idea Factory” or just the “Factory.”

 The Americans carefully screened the German prisoners to make sure they hated Nazism and wanted to rebuild Germany into a free democratic society.
 Most had joined the army involuntarily, and some had spent time in Nazi concentration camps.

 On Feb.
 27, 1945, 85 German writers, artists and professors were moved to Fort Kearny, situated on 20 acres in Saunderstown above the West Passage of Narragansett Bay.
 The fort served the purpose of coastal defense, but the naval threat disappeared.
 The army took its heavy guns elsewhere.
 The fort had barracks for the prisoners, a kitchen and administrative buildings.

 The prisoners didn’t have such a bad life in the secret reeducation camp.
-In the morning, a recording of Duke Ellington’s Lady Be Good woke them in the morning.
+In the morning, a recording of Duke Ellington’s Lady Be Good woke them up.
 They had to wear clothes printed with “PW,” but sometimes they could wear khakis.
 They also had a measure of freedom.
 Sometimes they could take the ferry to Newport for supplies.
 One local resident remembers seeing prisoners in their “PW” clothes strolling along Boston Neck Road, presumably on their way to Twin Willows, a bar still in operation.